LeBron James, Maria Shriver Forced to Flee Getty Fire in Los Angeles

 A raging wildfire erupted overnight in the Sepulveda Pass area of Los Angeles, forcing residents in some of the city’s most exclusive neighborhoods to flee.

-A witness first notified the California Highway Patrol that flames were burning along the 405 Freeway around 1:32 a.m., the CHP said.
+A witness first notified the California Highway Patrol that flames were burning along the 405 Freeway around 1:32 a.m., the CHP said in a press release.

-The blaze, dubbed the Getty Fire, quickly exploded and is burning near the Getty Center museum.
+The blaze, known locally as the Getty Fire, quickly exploded and is burning near the Getty Center museum.
 As of 9 a.m., the fire had consumed more than 500 acres, according to Los Angeles Fire Department spokesman, Captain Erik Scott.

-The flames have damaged at least five homes, Scott said during a live interview on KTLA-TV.
+The flames have damaged at least five homes, Scott said in comments carried live by local television stations.

 At around 2:45 a.m., the fire department sent residents in the area an emergency alert on their cell phones, warning them to prepare to evacuate due to the fire.